Brain Surgery with Neuroendoscopy in Las Vegas and Henderson, NV

 Neuroendoscopy is a minimally invasive surgical technique used to treat a variety of brain, head, and spine conditions.
 Instead of making a large incision in the skull, a thin, flexible camera (endoscope) and surgical instruments are inserted through either a natural opening in the body or through a small incision(s).
 Neuroendoscopy, or endoscopic neurosurgery, is highly precise surgical technique that reduces the need to manipulate brain tissue and major nerves, preserving their function.

-You can entrust your neurosurgery to the experts at Dignity Health - St. Rose Dominican.
-We partner with Stanford Clinics to offer advanced, leading neurological care to patients throughout southern Nevada.
+You can entrust your neurosurgery to the experts at Dignity Health - St. Rose Dominican hospitals.
 Find a neurologist or neurosurgeon to learn more about neuroendoscopy in Las Vegas and Henderson, NV.

 Neuroendoscopy allows surgeons to reach tumors and other problem areas previously considered inoperable due to their position inside the skull.